BurnOutTrader/fund-forge/README.md

 Or you can configure the data server to download any desired data for you automatically.
 Just see the setup guide for your data vendor/brokerage.

+If backtesting with 1 hour data resolution, set the buffer duration >= 1 second to avoid slow back tests.

 ### Oanda Data
 Historical Oanda Data is Available as QuoteBars